 |Pheochromocytoma: An Adrenal Gland Tumor

 A pheochromocytoma is a rare type of tumor.
 It grows in the middle of an adrenal gland.
-Your body has 2 adrenal glands.
-They are found on top of each kidney.
-Each layer of these glands makes different hormones.
-The middle part of the adrenal glands makes epinephrine and norepinephrine.
+A pheochromocytoma causes the adrenal glands to make too much of the hormones epinephrine and norepinephrine.
 These hormones help keep your heart rate and blood pressure normal.
-A pheochromocytoma causes the adrenal glands to make too much of these hormones.